Pork roll: Producers

+Both Loeffler/Spoelm and Johnston House/Rob-Dave are produced in Hamilton Township, which borders Trenton.
 Loeffler Gourmet is a small business that got into selling pork roll in 2003, after its manager Robert Trofimowicz, a Polish immigrant, and his parents had been running a Polish delicatessen named Henry's Deli in Hamilton.

 Originally one of the delicatessen's suppliers, Trofimowicz bought the business and started marketing its pork roll.

 As of 2012, it was contracting with 300 of New Jersey's school districts for supply of pork roll.

-Both Hatfield's and Alderfelder's products are named specifically a "Pork Roll Sausage", adding the word "sausage", because of food labelling laws.

-Johnston House Brand Pork Roll is produced from a family butcher's shop in Allentown, and is named for the road in Hamilton where the owners, the Battisti family, moved from Trenton.
+Johnston House Brand Pork Roll is produced from a family butcher's shop near Allentown, New Jersey, and is named for the avenue in Hamilton where the owners' family previously ran a butcher shop.

+Clemens/Hatfield and Leidy/Alderfelder are based in nearby Pennsylvania, approximately 30 miles west of Trenton.
+Their products are named specifically a "Pork Roll Sausage", adding the word "sausage", because of food labeling laws.

-There is an industry of delivering pork roll by mail order from New Jersey to the rest of the United States, as it is little known and otherwise not readily obtainable outwith New Jersey and neighbouring Pennsylvania, with companies ranging from "The Taylor Ham Man" through "Jersey Pork Roll" to "Case's Pork Roll Store".
+There is an industry of delivering pork roll by mail order from New Jersey to the rest of the United States, as it is little known and otherwise not readily obtainable outside New Jersey and neighboring Pennsylvania, with companies ranging from "The Taylor Ham Man" through "Jersey Pork Roll" to "Case's Pork Roll Store".

-Conflating the names, the Jersey Pork Roll company sells a product named "Original Taylor Ham Pork Roll".